timescale/docs.timescale.com-content/using-timescaledb/limitations.md

   natively provided; care must be taken when restoring individual backups to access and data nodes.
 - Native replication limitations are described [here][native-replication].
+- User defined functions have to be manually installed on the data nodes so that the function definition is available on both access and data nodes.
+This is particularly relevant for functions that are registered with `set_integer_now_func`.

 Note that these limitations concern usage from the access node.
 Some currently unsupported features (like background scheduling and continuous aggregates) might still work on individual data nodes, but